 Your bones will be getting stronger, reducing your risk of stress fractures and breaks.
 While this is something you cannot see, it is happening!

 1 Year Of Eating Healthy Results On Your Body

 You’ll be enjoying all the benefits listed above as these benefits will persist for as long as you continue to eat healthy!

 You’ll be at your goal weight – a bodyweight where you feel healthy, strong and confident.
 What’s more, unlike quick-fix diets, this is for the long haul!
 Eating healthy will let you stay healthy and sexy for many years to come!

 By this point you will know how to indulge wisely.
 You understand that a single cookie or two won’t hurt you.
 You can now treat yourself and not fall right off your healthy plan entirely.

-Although the relationship is not entirely understood, well-balanced nutrition and mental health are integrally related.
+Well-balanced nutrition and mental health are basically tied together.
+As we all know a happy body makes a happy mind.
 Eating nutrient-dense foods at regular intervals will help you feel more positive and energetic.
 With a well-fueled body and mind, you’ll also be better equipped to deal with the inevitable stresses of life.

 Sure, the change may be slow but these benefits make it all worth it.
 Try it for a day, a week, or a month.
 You don’t have to do it all, or all at once.
-But you can start.
+But you can start today.